Mississippi / County

 DMV Information

-Residents of Glen Allan access driver and vehicle services through the Mississippi Department of Public Safety, located in Jackson.
-The state DMV offers essential licensing and registration services both in-person and online.
+Residents of Glen Allan handle vehicle services through the Mississippi Department of Public Safety, conveniently located in Jackson.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Mississippi